BazzaCuda/TRARunrar/README.md

 -----------
 ### Update History
+v2.2 (2025-03-25)

+Allow for RAR archives created [by a RarLab application] on Linux and Unix variants, e.g. Android.
+These have different file attribute values for files and directories which prevented TRAR from listing the files in such archives.

 v2.1 (2025-03-21)

 Correction to TRAROpenArchiveDataEx in line with unrar's C struct which was preventing any archive comment from being read.